Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

 ### date 6/2

-read more about cp5, what is textfield, textlabel, color, colorvalue, etcetcetc
+read more about cp5, what is textfield, textlabel, color, colorvalue, etcetcetc and talk to gus

+### date 6/3

+discuss next step and work distribution and what to do next